limaedu/projeto_latitude_survivorsAPI/README.md

 </h2>

 ---
 This is an API developed with [FastAPI](https://fastapi.tiangolo.com), a Python framework for building API's.
-The purpose of this application is to store survivors from a zombie apocalypse and allow them to find the closest survivor from their location.
+The purpose of this application itself is to store survivors from a zombie apocalypse and allow them to find the closest survivor from their location.
 <br/><br/>
 All the survivors are stored in a <b>PostgreSQL database</b> hosted on [Supabase](https://supabase.com) and the application is hosted on [Deta](https://www.deta.sh).
 <br/><br/>